FoodStandardsAgency/food_gov_uk_d8/drupal/web/modules/custom/fsa_notify/README.md

 Can be done immediately:
 * Currently there is no timing for specifiying when to send out dailys or weeklys.
 They are sent out by every cron run now.
 This needs a locking too - while sending messages no alert collecting and distributing - otherwise people might get double messages.
-* Immediate email functionality is missing.
-* Immediate email template is missing.
 * Need to decide and work with what happens when sending fails to particular user.
 Stop sending altogether?
 Or continue?
 In FsaNotifyAPI.php, sms() and email() methods.

 Decisions needed: